WDGY

 WDGY (740 kHz) is a commercial AM radio station licensed to Hudson, Wisconsin, and serving the Minneapolis-St. Paul radio market.
 It is owned by WRPX, inc. and airs a Classic Hits/Oldies radio format.
 The station's studios and offices are in Lake Elmo, Minnesota, while its transmitter is off Commerce Drive near Interstate 94 in Hudson.
 This station is unrelated to the original WDGY, which was a popular Top-40 station in the area during the mid-late 1950s, '60s and '70s.

 Because AM 740 is a Canadian clear channel frequency, WDGY is a daytime-only station.
 It must sign-off at sunset to prevent interfering with Class A CFZM in Toronto.
-WDGY can be heard around the clock on two FM translator stations: 92.1 W221BS from St. Paul and 103.7 W279DD from Hudson.
+WDGY can be heard around the clock on two FM translator stations: 92.1 W221BS from St. Paul and 103.7 W279DD (250 watts) from Hudson.
 The station can also be heard on 107.1 KTMY's HD2 channel in the Twin Cities.